 To install the xMatters application:

-- If you are installing the xMatters app into your ServiceNow for the first time, go to the ServiceNow store at store.servicenow.com, and search for "xMatters".
+- Go to the ServiceNow store at store.servicenow.com, and search for "xMatters".

 - When you find the app, click Get.
 You'll be prompted to enter your system credentials to add the app to ServiceNow.